system-zero/system-zero/README.md

 filenames, which should be digits, so the lower one in this list, is the one that take
 precedence.
 Naturally a script that has a 99 prefix, as the last one in the chain, it
 has the ability to overlap any previous ones.
-This is also satisfying the UNIX philosophy, where the user of a system should have
+This is also satisfying the UNIX philosophy, where the users of a system should have
-the final control of a system, even if this is wrong.
+the final control of a system, even if they are wrong.

 This mechanism, besides the flexibility, satisfy also user expectations, because the
 SystemV init system has been established through those years.
 It is modeled by again